Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-delegation.rst

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and select **Submit**.

 #.
 On the Ledger device, a message says **Review transaction**.
-Verify that the sender account is correct and navigate to the right.
-The Ledger device says **Something related to the delegation update** and then the amount you're going to update the stake to.
-Navigate to the right.
+Verify changes you made to any parameters; only changed parameters are shown.
+Navigate to the right to verify each parameter change.

 #.
 The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger device says **Concordium is ready**.